Packing Topological Minors Half-Integrally: Proof sketch of Theorem and organization of the paper

-The proof of Theorem \ref{half EP} follows from induction on the number of components of $H$.
+The proof of Theorem \ref{half EP} follows from an induction on the number of components of $H$.
 The main difficulty of the proof is the base case; namely the case that $H$ is connected.
-The majority of the paper devotes to a proof of Lemma \ref{connected half EP} which settles the connected case of Theorem \ref{half EP}, and the proof of the general case of Theorem \ref{half EP} is included in the proof of Theorem \ref{final half EP restatement}.
+The majority of the paper devotes to a proof of Lemma \ref{connected half EP} which settles the connected case of Theorem \ref{half EP}.
+The proof of the general case of Theorem \ref{half EP} uses a simple matching technique and is included in the proof of Theorem \ref{final half EP restatement}.